cgiffard/Duckdown/README.md

 **Who's responsible for this monstrosity!?**

-Christopher Giffard, with contributions to the test suite by Daniel Nitsche.
+Christopher Giffard, with contributions to the test suite and language design by Daniel Nitsche.
 This project was undertaken at the Australian Department of Education, Employment, and Workplace Relations (but of course, any opinions expressed here or anywhere else are purely my own!)

 **And the licence?
 BSD 2-Clause!**

-Copyright (c) 2012, Christopher Giffard
+Copyright (c) 2012, Christopher Giffard.

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: